Unveiling the nature of SN 2022jli: The first double-peaked stripped-envelope supernova showing periodic undulations and dust emission at late times: Analysis

-In Fig.\,\ref{CO_fig} the 1st CO overtone spectral feature of SN\,2022jli is compared with other CC SNe with clear 1st CO overtone emission.
-The 1st CO overtone feature is detected for first time in SN\,2022jli at $+190$\,days, where the CO overtone band-heads can be clearly distinguished (see Fig. \ref{CO_fig}).
-Compared with other CC SNe, the 1st CO overtone emission in SN\,2022jli is relatively weak, and it is significantly weaker than in the type Ic SN\,2013ge, and similar to the 1st CO emission of SN\,2016adj.
+In Fig.\,\ref{CO_fig} the first CO overtone spectral feature of SN\,2022jli is compared with other CC SNe with clear first CO overtone emission.
+The first CO overtone feature is detected for first time in SN\,2022jli at $+190$\,days, where the CO overtone band-heads can be clearly distinguished (see Fig. \ref{CO_fig}).
+Compared with other CC SNe, the first CO overtone emission in SN\,2022jli is relatively weak, and it is significantly weaker than in the type Ic SN\,2013ge, and similar to the first CO emission of SN\,2016adj.
 The potential detection of CO emission at earlier times is ambiguous.
 For example, at $+139$\,days we can distinguish a broad spectral feature at the expected location, but it seem to be dominated by the emission from the \ion{Mg}{II} $\lambda 24048$ line and the characteristic CO band-heads are not distinguishable.
-At around $400$\,days the 1st CO emission is no longer detected in SN\,2022jli, at this phase the $K_{s}$-band is dominated by dust thermal emission (see Fig. \ref{latetime_ir_fig}).
+At around $400$\,days the first CO emission is no longer detected in SN\,2022jli, at this phase the $K_{s}$ band is dominated by dust thermal emission (see Fig. \ref{latetime_ir_fig}).

 The IR photometry of SN\,2022jli reveals a flattening in the $JHK_{s}W1W2$ emission at around 200\,days (see Fig. \ref{lightcurves_fig}), which is more evident in the redder IR bands.
-This IR-excess in SN\,2022jli is illustrated in the $H-K_{s}$ colour diagram of Fig. \ref{latetime_ir_fig}, where a jump in the $H-K_{s}$ colour of $\sim 0.35$ mag between $+180$ and $+238$ days marks the onset of dust emission.
+This IR-excess in SN\,2022jli is illustrated in the $H-K_{s}$ colour diagram of Fig. \ref{latetime_ir_fig}, where a jump in the $H-K_{s}$ colour of $\sim 0.35$ mag between $+180$ and $+238$ days marks the onset of strong dust emission.
 The SN continues evolving to extremely red $H-K_{s}$ colours over the course of the following year, which is a consequence of the dust cooling and of the predominance of the dust thermal emission over the SN ejecta emission.

-As shown in the right panel of Fig. \ref{latetime_ir_fig}, despite of the red SN colour, the SN emission in the $J$ and $H$ bands at $+238$\,days is still dominated by the SN ejecta emission.
+As is shown in the right panel of Fig. \ref{latetime_ir_fig}, despite the red SN colour, the SN emission in the $J$ and $H$ bands at $+238$\,days is still dominated by the SN ejecta emission.
 Five months later, at a phase of about $+380$\,days, the ejecta emission has significantly faded and the NIR emission is now dominated by thermal dust emission (see Fig. \ref{latetime_ir_fig}).
-A NIR spectrum at around $+420$\,days, reveals that the $J$ band still displays broad nebular spectral features from the SN ejecta, however the emission in the $H$ and $K_{s}$ bands is dominated by dust thermal emission.
+A NIR spectrum at around $+420$\,days, reveals that the $J$ band still displays broad nebular spectral features from the SN ejecta; however, the emission in the $H$ and $K_{s}$ bands is dominated by dust thermal emission.